Comoros June 16-17, 2023

 Comoros has a large number of endemic species, subspecies and genera (Coelacanths, Livingstone’s fruit bats, birds, lizards, orchids ) or the most important of the Indian Ocean (Marine turtles, dugongs).

 Mount Kartala.
-Moroni is situated at the foot of Mount Karthala, 10 kilometres (6 miles) northwest from the volcano’s crater.
+Moroni is situated at the foot of Mount Karthala, 10 kilometres (6 miles) northwest of the volcano’s crater.
 Kartala (2,361-metre, 7,746 ft; highest point of Comoros) is a quaternary volcano covering the island of Ngazidja.
 Erupts approximately every eleven years over the past two hundred years.
-The eruption of 2005 caused displacement of a large number of people due to volcanic ash.
+The eruption of 2005 caused the displacement of a large number of people due to volcanic ash.

-With its caldera 3kms in diameter, it is the largest crater of active volcanoes in the world.
+With its caldera 3 km in diameter, it is the largest crater of active volcanoes in the world.
 The Kartala forest begins at an altitude of 1000 m.
 It is a humid and mountainous forest, with layers of rainforest and fog forest.
 The upper part includes heather moorland and herbaceous lawns around 2000 m.
 The Kartala forest is of global interest because of its exceptional diversity and the high rate of endemism of its plant and animal species depending on the exposure and the altitude: black parrot.

-Maps.me is not fully reliable for the first portion, the turn left up to the crater occurs a few hundred meters before the Maps.me trail.
-Start of trail is filled with trash but the view up on crater rim is worth it, also the historical site where local women jumped and committed suicide rather than being used by Malagasy invaders.
+Nabhane guide 100€.
+French speaking.
+00269 4495387.
+Start at 7 from the trailhead behind Mvouni village.
+Climb 300m to 2400m in ~5h covering 13.3km.
+Add an hour and ~2.5km to go down from the crater rim to visit the edge of the massive new crater.
+Start early to avoid the heat.
+To climb the crater, Maps.me is not fully reliable for the first portion, the turn left up to the crater occurs a few hundred meters before the Maps.me trail.
+The start of the trail is filled with trash but the view up on the crater rim is worth it, also the historical site where local women jumped and committed suicide rather than being used by Malagasy invaders.

 Kartala Agroforestry Cultural Landscape.
 The centuries-old use of forest and agricultural resources on the slopes of Mount Karthala, in particular on its western facade (Iconi, Moroni, Itsandra) had the first effect of the disappearance of the primary rainforest.
-On the lower parts of the volcano, villages have forest production (wood, medicinal plants) and food production (tarots, cassava, banana trees, mango trees, coconut trees, other fruit trees).
-Three main stages: an upper large trees: wild species, or mango trees, coconut palms; an intermediate banana trees, papaya trees and other shrubs; and a lower vegetables like cassava, tarot, sugar cane, etc. This limits rain erosion.
+On the lower parts of the volcano, villages have forest production (wood, medicinal plants) and food production (tarots, cassava, banana trees, mango trees, coconut trees, and other fruit trees).
+Three main stages: upper large trees: wild species, or mango trees, coconut palms; intermediate banana trees, papaya trees and other shrubs; and lower vegetables like cassava, tarot, sugar cane, etc. This limits rain erosion.
 Paths are bordered by dry stone walls (lava blocks) and small terraces.

 High on the volcano grows heather, vegetables and cattle that keep the landscape open.
 There is little erosion.
 The west facade of the volcano is more watered than the east facade Mohéli.
 Includes a ridge rainforest, with one level of fog forest on the mountain ridge of Mzé Koukoulé which crosses Mohéli from west to east.
-It stretches from the Gnombeni canyon in the east (Djandro plateau) to Haouabouchi in the west.
+It stretches from the Gnombeni Canyon in the east (Djandro plateau) to Haouabouchi in the west.
 It is rich in tree species, epiphytic species (lichens, ferns, orchids), palms and lianas including plants of aromatic and medicinal interest.

 This rainforest constitutes the reservoir for rivers that dig deep valleys (3 to 400 m high).
 The most important are those of Drondoni-Foungui, Fomboni and Gnombeni.